Status: Common regular spring migrant statewide. Common regular fall migrant east and central, fairly common west. Rare casual breeder north and west.

 At Cedar Point Biological Station, Keith Co, Nebraska, 94 were banded 10 May-3 Jun (Brown et al 1996); one was singing at Crescent Lake NWR, Garden Co 3 Jun 2001.
 Kansas specimen data show occurrence 26 Apr-28 May (Thompson and Ely 1992) and banding data in northeast Kansas show occurrence 2 May-8 Jun (Cink 1998).

+The Second BBA (Mollhoff 2016) reported “probable” breeding in Thurston, Dakota, and Knox Cos.
 Short (1965) reported two pairs, also in “tall cottonwoods”, along the Niobrara River in Brown and Keya Paha Cos, apparently in mid- to late Jun 1964, although nesting was not confirmed by Short or by Mossman and Brogie (1983) in the same area.
 Two were in pines at Cub Creek Lake, Keya Paha Co 19 Jun 2013 but could not be re-located there 27 Jun.
+One was along the Niobrara River in Knox Co 16 Jun 2020.

 SL: Sewage Lagoons